 Contributing to restoring a safe and secure environment in the areas of the Chad Basin affected by Boko Haram (BH) through increased regional cooperation.

-The beneficiary of the project is the MNJTF, which is under the political leadership of the LCBC, and mandated by the AU Peace and Security Council (AU PSC).
-Its total strength is around 10 000 uniformed elements.
-Troop contributing countries are Cameroon, Chad, Niger and Nigeria.
-Benin deployed an additional 150 soldiers.
-The headquarters of the force are located in N'Djamena, Chad.
-The force is structured into four sectors each with its own headquarters namely Mora/Cameroon, Bagasola/Chad, Diffa/Niger and Baga/Nigeria.
+In response to the threat emanating from Boko Haram, the Lake Chad riparian countries (Nigeria, Cameroon, Chad, and Niger) and Benin reactivated the MNJTF in 2015.
+The MNJTF is under the political leadership of the LCBC, and mandated by the AU Peace and Security Council (AU PSC).
+Its total strength is around 10,000 uniformed elements, including around 250 soldiers from Benin..
+The Force has its Headquarter in N'Djamena, Chad and is structured into four sectors.
+Each sector disposes of own headquarter, based in Mora/Cameroon, Bagasola/Chad, Diffa/Niger and Baga/Nigeria.
 The MNJTF also includes a civilian component.

 - Contributes to restoring a safe and secure environment in the areas of the Lake Chad Basin that are affected by Boko Haram, through increased regional cooperation.